Blog

 Low vitamin D levels increase the risk of developing multiple sclerosis and other demyelinating diseases.
 Deficiency in vitamin D has been shown to suppress inflammatory immune responses.

 Demyelination is treated in a variety of ways depending on the underlying cause.
 The treatment goal is to alleviate symptoms while also preventing further demyelination from occurring.
-Thus far, there is no treatment available that can effectively restore or rebuild myelin, but myelin has been known to regenerate on its own.
+Thus far, there is no treatment available that can effectively restore or rebuild myelin.
+In some cases, the body can partially repair myelin, though regeneration is often incomplete.
 Symptoms may disappear if there is only minor or no nerve damage, and neurological recovery may be possible.

 There are a variety of treatments available to aid in the prevention of demyelination.